 I don't have an Instagram.
 Or a Twitter, or a Snapchat, or, honestly, a Facebook.
 But, alas, control your shock - I'm ahead of myself.

 So what is it, other than clearly being a no-fun-having serial killer, that's kept me from jumping on the social media bandwagon?
-From professing my point of view to the world and shoving my photos and spare change thoughts in the faces of any and all?
+From professing my point of view to the world and shoving my photos and spare change thoughts in the faces of any and all able to search a hashtag?

 To be clear, I've no judgment whatsoever of those who choose to live a filtered, carefully captioned life.
 For in reality, who am I to say that's not still a life well-lived?
 Honestly, someone in the world needs to have fun with all this technology - because God knows I won't.